popolo-project/popolo-spec/specs/person.md

     >1 Main Street
     Anytown, USA
-    555-555-5555
+    555-555-0100
     john@example.com

 1. external links

-    >A representative's Twitter account, Wikipedia page, or another source of information.
+    >A representative's Wikipedia page or official website.

 <h1 id="standard-reuse">2.
 Standard reuse</h1>

-Briefly, the survey of existing specifications concludes that:
+Briefly, the [survey of existing specifications](/appendices/survey.html) concludes that:

-* No vocabulary has a property for former names, except for `person:birthName`.
-* No vocabulary describes biographies without importing the BIO vocabulary, except for `facebook:bio`.
-* Only `person:Person` fits [the data specification's definition of a person](/specs/#scope).
+* Only `person:Person` fits the data specification's [definition of a person](/specs/#scope).
+* `person:birthName` and `PersonMaidenName` are the only properties for former names.
+* Only `facebook:bio` describes biographies without importing the BIO vocabulary.

+With respect to the choice of terms:

+* Many specifications use the same terms, including [<abbr title="Friend of a Friend">FOAF</abbr>](http://xmlns.com/foaf/spec/), [Schema.org](http://schema.org/Person) and [RFC 6350 (vCard 4.0)](http://tools.ietf.org/html/rfc6350#section-6.2.2).
+FOAF and Schema.org terms are reused, given their breadth of adoption.
+* The [Person Core Vocabulary](http://philarcher.org/isa/person-v1.00.html#dcterms:alternative) uses `dcterms:alternative` for alternate names; vCard 4.0 instead can set a [`PREF`](http://tools.ietf.org/html/rfc6350#section-5.3) parameter on names, to make one name preferred.
+* `foaf:nick` is frequently used for abbreviations, including <abbr title="Internet Relay Chat">IRC</abbr> nicknames, and is therefore used for issued identifiers.

 <h1 id="classes-and-properties">3.
 Classes and properties</h1>

-With respect to the choice of terms, the Person Core Vocabulary uses `dcterms:alternative` for alternate names; vCard 4.0 instead can set a [`PREF`](http://tools.ietf.org/html/rfc6350#section-5.3) parameter on names, to make one name preferred. `foaf:nick` usually represents abbreviations, including <abbr title="Internet Relay Chat">IRC</abbr> nicknames, and is therefore used for identifiers.

 <table>
   <caption>Definitions and mappings of classes and properties</caption>